powerhome/oss-guide/docs/contributing/contributing.md

 Although this should be obvious, let's take this moment to remind you:
 * We can only contribute code that we have the right to contribute.
 If you have any reason to think you are contributing code that we shouldn't contribute, open a Jira ticket with the SDRB and let's clarify things first.
 * Don't contribute code that exposes sensitive or proprietary information.
 This includes code (or documentation) with links to servers that external developers can't get to.
 * Don't contribute sub-par code.
-Your contributions are a reflection of your engineering skills.
+Your contributions are a reflection of your development skills.
 We'd rather take the time and get another set of eyes and do a proper code review.
 It's our reputation too.

 Once in a while we're reminded that it's better if you think things through first.
 Most of the time, a code contribution to an open source project is a normal and inconsequential task.
 But sometimes its more than that.
 If you are working on something that is quite consequential, and you have any reason to wonder if you should make this contribution, open a Jira ticket and ask us for help.